catkin/catkin_tools/docs/mechanics.rst

 package in isolation and in topological order while parallelizing the building of packages which do not depend on each other.

-Other functional improvements over ``catkin_make_isolated`` include the
+Other functional improvements over ``catkin_make`` and ``catkin_make_isolated`` include the following:
-following:

-- The use of sub-command "verbs" for building and build-related functions
+- The use of sub-command "verbs" for better organization of build options and build-related functions
-- Allowing building of *part* of a workspace,
-- Building Catkin and non-Catkin projects into a single **devel space**
 - Robustly adapting a build when packages are added to or removed from the **source space**
+- Context-aware building of a given package based on the working directory
 - Utilization of persistent build metadata which catches common errors
 - Support for different build "profiles" in a single workspace
 - Explicit control of workspace chaining
+- Additional error-checking for common environment configuration errors
 - Numerous other command-line user-interface improvements

-Furthermore, additional features were motivated by use patterns of Catkin's predecessor, ``rosbuild``, including the following:

-- Context-aware building of a given package based on the working directory
-- Building one package without dependencies

 Workspace Chaining and the Importance of CMAKE_PREFIX_PATH
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^